vnbaaij/umbraco7-filepicker/README.md

 When the datatype is configured you can add it to your document types

+Many, many thanks to Lee Kelleher and Matt Brailsford for turning my initial proof of concept into a real package.

 ##Version history

 Version 1.2: first officially released version